-The best place to find freshies is to head where no one else is looking for it… here’s our top 3 family friendly resorts where you’ll be (almost) the only one venturing into the sidecountry
+The best place to find freshies is to head where no one else is looking for it… here are our our top 3 family resorts where you’ll be (almost) the only one off-piste

 You’d be amazed at the off-piste potential in Alpe d’Huez – pretty much everywhere you look you can zip off the groomers and access fun freeride terrain.
 A good introduction is to hit the Sarenne (the world’s longest black run) and check out the off-piste either side, with its combination of mellow and more technical lines.